-- USCIS is accepting DACA renewal requests, for individuals already granted DACA
+- USCIS will continue to accept timely-filed DACA renewal requests from individuals already granted DACA

 NAFSA encourages members to advise DACA students to seek the counsel of an experienced immigration lawyer or recognized/accredited organization or representative regarding their DACA eligibility and filings.
 For students at schools that do not maintain a list of immigration lawyers, the American Immigration Lawyers Association (AILA) web tool at www.ailalawyer.org can be a good place to look for an immigration lawyer.

 On June 18, 2020, the U.S. Supreme Court (SCOTUS) released its opinion in the Department of Homeland Security et al. v.
 Regents of the University of California et al. case, holding that DHS’s decision to rescind DACA was arbitrary and capricious under the Administrative Procedure Act, and remanding the issue back to DHS.